Connect with us!

-We want to here from our youth about Family Voices.
-You can keep up to date by visiting our Facebook page - Family voice of Washington For Youth by Youth.
+We want to hear from our youth about Family Voices.
+You can keep up to date by visiting our Facebook and Twitter.
 By reading and making comments and suggestions we can all work together to make our organization stronger and more effective.

 The Center for Children with Special Needs - Teens Page

 As a teenager, you will be dealing with many exciting and sometimes difficult new tasks.
 Being a teenager with ongoing health conditions means you may have even more things to think about and plan for.
 You may be beginning to take an active role in managing your own health care, looking for your first job, or planning to have time away from home for your first time.

 Welcome to the National Gateway to Self-Determination Web Portal, a clearinghouse for resources, training, and information on promoting self-determination.
 This site provides a single access for self-advocates, professionals, policy-makers, families, and the general public on the current best practices and evidence-based activities in enhancing self-determination in the lives of people with intellectual and developmental disabilities.

 What is Self-Determination and Why is it Important" is part of a multi-media product consisting of a print-based, 16-page full-color publication and an accompanying web-presence that elaborates on stories and themes introduced in the print publication.

 Hello!
 Hey, we're glad you made it.
 This site is a place for you, your friends, and other teens.
 It's a welcoming community for all youth and a place where all youth belong.
 We want you to be here.
 This is your place, your space.

 Today's young people who are leaving their pediatric care and moving toward the adult health system are doing things they have never done before.
 This "transition" is a critical time for young adults as they are often accessing the health system independently for the very first time.